Facet Joint Ablation

 - It’s less painful: Since the procedure involves no incisions through the muscles and soft tissue, there is little pain during recovery.
 The procedure itself isn’t too painful either.
 That’s why it can usually be performed using sedation instead of anesthesia, which comes with risks.

 - It produces long-term results: People who undergo facet joint ablation can regain range of motion and live life with less back pain for a long time after the procedure.

 iRISE Spine and Joint Is Here to Help

-If you’re suffering from arthritis or another condition causing facet joint pain in your spine, you should talk to one of our surgeons about our Miami facet joint ablation procedure.
+If you’re suffering from arthritis or another condition causing facet joint pain in your spine, you should talk to one of our surgeons about a facet joint ablation procedure.
 If conservative treatment methods aren’t treating your pain, this procedure may be your best option.
 Contact us today to learn more about facet joint ablation or to schedule an appointment.

 Improve your quality of life by contacting us today to learn more about your options.